coder/docs/environments/devurls.md

 <name>-<username>.domain
 ```

-If didn't provide a name for the Dev URL when you created it:
+If you didn't provide a name for the Dev URL when you created it:

 ```text
 <port>-<environment_name>-<username>.domain